-Class Lab Credit ENG 242 British Literature II 3 0 3
+Class Lab Credit

+ENG 242 British Literature II 3 0 3

+State Prerequisites: ENG 112 or ENG 114

+State Corequisites:

+Local Prerequisites:

+Local Corequisites:

+HE11 -

 This course covers selected works in British literature from the Romantic Period to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.
 This is a Universal General Education Transfer Component (UGETC) course.
 SP